ericpipha/Galois-Groups-of-cubic-surfaces-supporting-data/README.md

-# Galois-Groups-of-cubic-surfaces-supporting-data
+# Galois Groups of Cubic Surfaces -- supporting-data

-This repository contains the supporting data and code for the paper *TODO: add link*.
+This repository contains the supporting data and code for the paper *Galois groups of cubic surfaces* ([arXiv:TODO]()).

 ## Code